 The criteria for certification

-On this page we tell you how an eye specialist decides if you can be certified as severely sight impaired (blind) or sight impaired (partially sighted) by an eye specialist (a consultant ophthalmologist).
+Your eye specialist (a consultant ophthalmologist) will decide if you can be certified as severely sight impaired (blind) or sight impaired (partially sighted).

 What happens when you see the eye specialist